 --show-mntpoint, so DA uses the block device lookup, which should already be cached anyway for mode 2.
 Use 2 for CentOS 6 when possible.

 Debian 7+ works for both cases.

-If you're noticing that the quotas returned seem to be too low, ensure the correct quota type is set in the directadmin.conf.
+If you're noticing that the quotas returned seem to be too low or 0, refer to the following documentation